yuwensun7-art/singing-mri-articulation/README.md

   Scripts for preprocessing, dimensionality reduction, acoustic analysis, and inverse feasibility analysis.

 - `data/`
-  Documentation of source materials and derived representations.
+  Documentation of source materials and derived data representations.

 - `figures/`
   Figures generated for the manuscript.